sb2nov/mac-setup/JetBrains IDEs/README.md

 ## Pricing
 If you're a **student** or an **instructor** (teaching staff members) all IDEs from JetBrains are free to use.
 You can read more on [their website](https://www.jetbrains.com/student/).
 If you're not a student they still offer a few free Community Edition (CE) IDEs.
 Check out [IntelliJ](https://www.jetbrains.com/idea/) (Java) or [PyCharm Edu](https://www.jetbrains.com/pycharm-edu/).

 If you as an individual want to have an [IntelliJ subscription](https://www.jetbrains.com/idea/buy/#edition=personal), for example, it's €14.90/$14.90 every month.
-Before buying a subscription you should [see if you apply for a free/discounted license](https://www.jetbrains.com/idea/buy/#edition=discounts) though.
+Before buying a subscription you should [see if you apply for a free/discounted license](https://www.jetbrains.com/idea/buy/#edition=discounts).